Confuzu/CivitAI_Image_grabber/README.md

           Enter timeout value (in seconds):
           Choose image quality (1 for SD, 2 for HD):
           Allow re-downloading of images already tracked (1 for Yes, 2 for No) [default: 2]:
-          Choose mode (1 for username, 2 for model ID, 3 for tag search):
+          Choose mode (1 for username, 2 for model ID, 3 for Model tag search, 4 for model version ID):
           Mode 3
           Enter tags (comma-separated): TAG
           Disable prompt check? (y/n):

-If you leave the timeout value emtpy it will use the default Timeout value 20 sec. <br /> If you leave the image quality value emtpy it will use the default image quality Value SD.
+If you leave the timeout value emtpy it will use the default Timeout value 60 sec. <br /> If you leave the image quality value emtpy it will use the default image quality Value SD.

 Optional: 2 or more Items which are separated with a comma